 21 Things You Should Never Flush Down Your Toilet

 Did you know that one flush of a toilet wastes 3 gallons of water?
-And did you know that sewerage systems aren't designed to carry anything other than the 3 Ps – pee, poo and toilet paper?
+And did you also know that sewerage systems aren't designed to carry anything other than the 3 Ps – pee, poo, and toilet paper?